2024-2025 Policy Library

 Transfer students are eligible to live on campus on a space-available basis and are not guaranteed housing.

-Students participating in the Center for Global Education (CGE) programs are required to live on campus upon returning to CMC unless otherwise approved.
+Students participating in Center for Global Education (CGE) programs are not guaranteed college housing upon return, though every effort will be made to provide it.
 Students returning from CGE programs may request permission to live off campus by November 1 for Spring semester or by March 1 for Fall semester, and they will be notified of the outcome of their application by December 1 or April 1, respectively.
 Approval is never guaranteed.
-If the application is denied, students are required to live on campus and will be billed accordingly.
-In semesters where the College finds itself at capacity in the on-campus housing system, CMC reserves the right to require students returning from CGE programs to live off-campus.
-CMC will notify students participating in CGE programs if they must return to off-campus housing no later than November 15 (CGE programs in the fall) or March 30 (CGE programs in the spring).
+If the application is denied, students are required to live in college housing and will be billed accordingly.

 Housing contracts are binding for the full academic year.
-Students are obligated to remain on-campus for both fall and spring semesters, unless they are participating in a College-approved study abroad program, are taking an approved leave of absence, or otherwise meet the above criteria mid-year.
-With the exception of students living in the Student Apartments, all residential students must purchase a meal plan.
+Students are obligated to remain on-campus for both fall and spring semesters, unless they are participating in a College-approved CGE program, are taking an approved leave of absence, or otherwise meet the above criteria mid-year.
+With the exception of students living in the CMC Apartments or the Kendry Apartments, all residential students must purchase a meal plan.

-The CMC student apartments provide housing for 146 students in 34 four-person apartments, 4 two-person studio apartments, and 2 one-person studio apartments.
+The CMC Apartments provide housing for 146 students in 34 four-person apartments, 4 two-person studio apartments, and 2 one-person studio apartments.
 The apartments are gender inclusive.
+The apartment amenities include kitchens with dishwashers, full-size refrigerators, and a range/oven, air conditioning, private entrances, parking, community barbecue areas, a basketball court, and laundry facilities.
 The four person apartments have four single bedrooms and two bathrooms.
-The apartment amenities include kitchens with dishwashers, full-size refrigerators, and a range/oven, air conditioning, private entrances, parking, community barbecue areas, a basketball court, and laundry facilities.

 The apartments are on campus and all CMC policies and housing regulations apply to students living in the apartments.
-Apartment selection is conducted before the annual Room Draw each spring.
-Selection is based on class standing and then randomized.
+Room Draw is based on anticipated graduated year and semester and then randomized.
 The housing rates for the student apartments can be found at www.cmc.edu/student-accounts/tuition.

 Resident Assistants (RAs)

-Resident Assistants are student members of the College staff supervised by the Assistant Dean/Director of Residential Life.
-At least one Resident Assistant is assigned to each residence hall and the student apartments.
-The responsibilities of Resident Assistants include advising students, resolving conflicts in the building, assisting residents in resolving maintenance and damage issues, building healthy communities, and enforcing all College policies.
-Duty is rotated among the RAs so there are at least 2 RAs on every night, with the exception of winter break and summer.
-Resident Assistants are available to help students with problems they encounter in residential life, and adjusting to the College.
+Associate Director of Residential Life.
+At least one Resident Assistant is assigned to each residence hall and the apartments.
+The responsibilities of Resident Assistants include advising students, resolving conflicts in the building, assisting residents in resolving maintenance and damage issues, building healthy communities, and enforcing College policies.
+Duty is rotated among the RAs so there are at least two RAs on call every night.
+Resident Assistants are available to help students with problems they encounter in residential life and adjusting to the College.
 RAs also refer students to other resources for help when appropriate.

 Housing Contract

 Each year, a student must sign the Housing Contract prior to living in the halls.
-No room changes will be allowed without the approval of the Assistant Dean of Students/Director of Residential Life.
-The College reserves the right to change a student’s room assignment or revoke a student’s housing privileges if a student fails to comply with the Housing Contract or violates College policies or the Student Code of Conduct .
+No room changes will be allowed without the approval of the Dean of Students Office.
+The College reserves the right to change a student’s room assignment or revoke a student’s housing privileges if a student fails to comply with the Housing Contract or violates the Student Code of Conduct .

 Housing Costs